Guernsey at the 2022 Commonwealth Games

 Guernsey competed at the 2022 Commonwealth Games in Birmingham, England between 28 July and 8 August 2022.
 Having made its Games debut in 1970, it was Guernsey's fourteenth appearance to date.

 Guernsey's team consisted of 28 athletes.
 Cyclist Marc Cox and badminton player Elena Johnson were the country's flagbearers during the opening ceremony.

-Lawn bowler Lucy Beere won the territory's first medal in 28 years, by winning the silver medal in the women's singles event.
+On 1 August, lawn bowler Lucy Beere won the territory's first medal in 28 years, by winning the silver medal in the women's singles event.
+Five days later, Alastair Chalmers won the bronze in the men's 400 metre hurdles to claim the islands' first Commonwealth Games medal in athletics.